privet56/ng2Goodies/cheatsheets/ng/ngxs/ngxs.md

     @Select(state => state.app) app$;

     constructor(private store: Store) {
-        this.state$ = this.store.select(state => state.app);
+        //you can use state$ | async in your template! this.state$ = this.store.select(state => state.app);
+        //no unsubscribe necessary!
     }

     clickHandler(username) {
-        this.store.dispatch([
+        //fire an action
+        this.store.dispatch(new SetUsername(username));

+        //fire more than one action, in one go this.store.dispatch([
             new SetUsername(username),
             new Navigate('/showuserdetails')